ddimaria/wmcp/wmcp-361/README.md

 A **mutual fund family** is the parent organization of multiple mutual funds that shares marketing and management resources.

 Most mutual funds are **open-ended investment companies**, where they aren't fixed on the number of shares they can issue.
-In cntrast, there are also **closed-ended investment companies**, but they are relatively uncommon.
+In contrast, there are also **closed-ended investment companies**, but they are relatively uncommon.

 Mutual funds are sold on the primary market, and are redeemed directly with the mutual fund (funds hold cash to easily liquidate).  **Redemption fees** are sometimes levied from mutal funds to discourage short-term investing.
 The purchase price and the redemption price are based on the net asset value (NAV).